awsdocs/amazon-redshift-developer-guide/doc_source/r_wlm_query_slot_count.md

 Sets the number of query slots a query uses\.

-Workload management \(WLM\) reserves slots in a service class according to the concurrency level set for the queue \(for example, if concurrency level is set to 5, then the service class has 5 slots\)\.
+Workload management \(WLM\) reserves slots in a service class according to the concurrency level set for the queue\.
+For example, if concurrency level is set to 5, then the service class has 5 slots\.
 WLM allocates the available memory for a service class equally to each slot\.
 For more information, see [Implementing workload management](cm-c-implementing-workload-management.md)\.

 **Note**
 If the value of wlm\_query\_slot\_count is larger than the number of available slots \(concurrency level\) for the service class, the query fails\.
 If you encounter an error, decrease wlm\_query\_slot\_count to an allowable value\.